markasch/DT-tbx-v1/_pages/about.md

 My career has covered a lot of ground: from academia to industry, passing through governmental, European and international institutions.
 Learning from all of these, has provided a broad persepctive of how and what mathematics can propose to society.
 For more details, please consult my [homepage](http://masch.perso.math.cnrs.fr) and recent [CV](/DT-tbx-v1/assets/pdf/Asch_CV_2021.pdf).

 Publications related to the subject of Digital Twins can be found on the  [publications page](/DT-tbx-v1/publications/) page.
-My [previous book](http://bookstore.siam.org/fa11/) is a good source for a detailed presentation of Data Assimilation.
+My [previous book](http://bookstore.siam.org/fa11/) remains a good source for a detailed presentation of Data Assimilation.

 I provide [consulting](/DT-tbx-v1/consulting/)  and [training](/DT-tbx-v1/training/)  for Digital Twins and their implementations.
 Please see the dedicated pages.